 Investment in biopharmaceutical product development is a highly speculative undertaking and entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate efficacy or an acceptable safety profile, gain regulatory approval and become commercially viable.
-We have no products approved for commercial sale and have not generated any product revenue to date, and we are devoting substantially all of our financial resources and efforts to research and development of our product candidates including RP-3500 and RP-6306, as well as to enhancing our SNIPRx platform.
-To date, we have primarily funded our operations through sales of equity securities, including our IPO in June 2020 and our follow-on offering in November 2021.
+We have no products approved for commercial sale and have not generated any product revenue to date, and we are devoting substantially all of our financial resources and efforts to research and development of our product candidates including camonsertib and RP-6306, as well as to enhancing our SNIPRx platform.
+To date, we have primarily funded our operations through sales of equity securities, including our IPO in June 2020 and our follow-on offering in November 2021, as well as upfront payments from collaboration and research agreements.

 We have incurred significant operating losses since our inception in 2016.
-Our net loss was \$34.8 million for the three months ended March 31, 2022 and \$106.9 million and \$53.4 million for the years ended December 31, 2021 and 2020, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$245.0 million.
+Our net income was \$2.6 million for the nine months ended September 30, 2022 and a net loss of \$106.9 million and \$53.4 million for the years ended December 31, 2021 and 2020, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$207.7 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 It could be several years, if ever, before we have a commercialized drug.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue our ongoing and planned development of our product candidates, including our ongoing open-label Phase 1/2 clinical trials of RP-3500 and our ongoing Phase 1 clinical trial of RP-6306; - initiate preclinical studies and clinical trials for any additional product candidates that we may pursue in the future, including our earlier-stage programs; - seek to identify novel SL targets, develop small molecule inhibitors of these targets, nominate and develop additional product candidates and further expand our clinical product pipeline; - seek regulatory approvals for RP-3500, RP-6306 and any future product candidates that successfully complete clinical trials; - build a portfolio of product candidates through the discovery, development, or acquisition or in-license of drugs, product candidates or technologies; - establish a sales, marketing, manufacturing and distribution capability to commercialize RP-3500, RP-6306 and any future product candidate for which we may obtain marketing approval; - maintain, protect and expand our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses associated with operating as a public company.
+- continue our ongoing and planned development of our product candidates, including our ongoing Phase 1 clinical trials of RP-6306; - initiate preclinical studies and clinical trials for any additional product candidates that we may pursue in the future, including our earlier-stage programs; - seek to identify novel SL targets, develop small molecule inhibitors of these targets, nominate and develop additional product candidates and further expand our clinical product pipeline; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - build a portfolio of product candidates through the discovery, development, or acquisition or in-license of drugs, product candidates or technologies; - establish a sales, marketing, manufacturing and distribution capability to commercialize any product candidate for which we may obtain marketing approval; - maintain, protect and expand our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses associated with operating as a public company.

 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including completing clinical trials of RP-3500, RP-6306 and any future product candidates that we may pursue, obtaining regulatory approval, procuring commercial-scale manufacturing, marketing, and selling RP-3500, RP-6306 and any future products for which we may obtain regulatory approval, as well as discovering or acquiring and then developing additional product candidates.
+This will require us to be successful in a range of challenging activities, including completing clinical trials of any product candidates that we may pursue, obtaining regulatory approval, procuring commercial-scale manufacturing, marketing, and selling any products for which we may obtain regulatory approval, as well as discovering or acquiring and then developing additional product candidates.
 We are only in the preliminary stages of some of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.